Cheongju: History

 Cheongju has been an important provincial town since ancient times.
-In the Cheongju Mountains, specifically in the one where Sangdang Sanseong is located, ruins dating from the Old Stone Age to the Bronze Age have been found.
-Settlements associated with the Paleolithic Age have also been discovered at Cheongju such as the Durubong Cave Site.
+In the Cheongju Mountains, particularly in the area where Sangdang Sanseong is located, ruins dating from the Old Stone Age to the Bronze Age have been discovered.
+Settlements associated with the Paleolithic Age have also been found in Cheongju, such as the Durubong Cave Site.

-After the unification of the kingdoms by Silla in 676, which caused various parts of Korea to adapt Buddhism including Cheongju, because the Silla culture was connected with the Silk Road, which brought the Buddhist religion from Nepal across Northern China to the Korean Peninsula.
-In the Goryeo era during the reign of Gwangjong, several monuments related to Buddhism were created, among them are Cheol Danggan, built during the year 962 in the center of the city near the remains of Yongdu Temple, which is a flagpole to hang the Dang flag, which is raised to pay tribute to Buddha.
-Cheol Danggan was listed as a National Treasure in 1962 by the South Korean government.
-In the Chosen period, the Cheongju region began to adopt Confucianism as its main religion.
+After the unification of the kingdoms by Silla in 676, various parts of Korea, including Cheongju, began to adopt Buddhism.
+This was influenced by the Silla culture's connection with the Silk Road, which facilitated the spread of Buddhism from Nepal across Northern China to the Korean Peninsula.
+During the Goryeo era, particularly during the reign of Gwangjong, several monuments related to Buddhism were created.
+Among them is Cheol Danggan, built in the year 962 in the center of the city near the remains of Yongdu Temple.
+Cheol Danggan is a flagpole used to hang the Dang flag, which is raised to pay tribute to Buddha.
+It was listed as a National Treasure in 1962 by the South Korean government.
+In the Joseon period, the Cheongju region began to adopt Confucianism as its main religion.

-Throughout the history of Cheongju, different temples were established during different periods in the history of the Korean peninsula such as the Buddhist Yonghwasa Temple dating back to the Goryeo period in addition to the Bulguksa Temple established in the 8th century during the Silla Dynasty period.
-Cheongju temples were the first places where advances in Korean printing such as book printing were established, and one of these important documents was printed at Heungdeok Temple during the Goryeo Dynasty, specifically during the year 1377.
+Throughout the history of Cheongju, various temples were established during different periods in the history of the Korean peninsula.
+Examples include the Buddhist Yonghwasa Temple, dating back to the Goryeo period, and the Bulguksa Temple, established in the 8th century during the Silla Dynasty period.
+Cheongju temples were also significant in the advancement of Korean printing, including book printing.
+One of the important documents printed in Cheongju was done so at Heungdeok Temple during the Goryeo Dynasty, specifically in the year 1377.

-One of the first schools established in North Chungcheong Province was founded in Cheongju City during 1896.
+One of the first schools established in North Chungcheong Province was founded in Cheongju during 1896.
 During the Baekje Dynasty period, several tombs were built around the city, in addition to Joseon Dynasty period forts such as Sangdangsanseong, which served to connect the northern and southern provinces after the Japanese invasion of 1592.

 In 1593, the Battle of Cheongju took place between Japanese forces and the Joseon kingdom that then ruled the Korean peninsula during the Hideyoshi's Invasions of Korea, in which more than 8,000 Korean warrior monks participated.

 The government of the province relocated here from Chungju in 1908.
 The opening of the Chungbuk-line in 1926 sparked regional development.
-In 1946, Cheongju and Cheongwon-gun were separated, and in 1949, Cheongju was upgraded to Cheongju City.
-Afterwards, it went through the separation of administrative dong and their transfer to Cheongwon-gun, with 2 branch offices (East and West) established in July 1989 that were upgraded to Sangdang-gu and Heungdeok-gu in January.
+In 1946, Cheongju and Cheongwon-gun were separated, and in 1949, Cheongju was made a city.
+Afterwards, it went through the separation of administrative dong and their transfer to Cheongwon-gun, with 2 branch offices (East and West) established in July 1989 that were upgraded to Sangdang District and Heungdeok District in January.

 Cheongju experienced one of the largest population growths in Korea, having almost quadrupled its population from 147,000 in 1970 to 582,158 in 2000.